goodreasonai/abbey/README.md

 ### Troubleshooting

+1. General: make sure that all the docker containers are actually running with `docker ps`.
+You should see 6: backend, frontend, celery, redis, MySQL, and db_pooler (sorry that there are so many - Abbey can do AI tasks in the background and in multiple threads, which necessitates the pooler, redis, and celery containers).
+If one isn't running, try restarting it with `docker compose restart backend` (or frontend, or celery, or what have you).
+If it keeps crashing, there's a good chance you've messed up your `settings.yml` or forgot to put appropriate secrets into `.env`.
+Otherwise, look at the logs.

-1. docker config invalid: If it's telling you your docker compose is invalid, then you probably need to upgrade docker on your machine to something >= version 2.
+2. docker config invalid: If it's telling you your docker compose is invalid, then you probably need to upgrade docker on your machine to something >= version 2.
 Abbey takes advantage of certain relatively new docker features like defaults for env variables and profiles.
 It's going to be easier just to upgrade docker in the long run - trust.

-2. Things look blank / don't load / requests to the backend don't seem to work quite right.
+3. Things look blank / don't load / requests to the backend don't seem to work quite right.
 First, navigate to the backend in the browser, like to `http://localhost:5000` or whatever URL you put in originally.
 It should give you a message like "A British tar is a soaring soul..."
 If you see that, then the backend is up and running but your backend URL config is wrong or incomplete (were you playing around with it?).
 If your backend isn't running, check the logs in Docker for more information – please read what they say!

-3. Docker gets stuck downloading/installing/running an image.
+4. Docker gets stuck downloading/installing/running an image.
 There is a possibility that you've run out of space on your machine.
 First, try running `docker system prune` to clean up any nasty stuff lying around in Docker that you've forgotten about.
 Then try clearing up space on your computer – perhaps enough for ~10gb on your machine.
 Then restart Docker and try again.
 If you still get issues – try uninstalling / reinstalling Docker.

-4. The `docker compose` command refuses to run because of some "API" issue or something.
+5. The `docker compose` command refuses to run because of some "API" issue or something.
 If docker is running (Docker Desktop on Mac, for example), then you should restart it.
 If that doesn't help, try purging/cleaning its data before restarting (click the "Bug" icon in Docker Desktop if you have it - then see `clean/purge` data).
 If docker isn't running, then that's your problem!
 You need to make sure the Docker daemon (i.e. Docker Desktop on Mac) is running.

-5. A port is already being used.
+6. A port is already being used.
 The Abbey backend runs on port 5000 by default; the Abbey frontend runs on port 3000.
 It's possible that something on your computer is already using port 5000 or port 3000.
 On Mac that usually means AirPlay.
 Your goal should be to check whether anything's running on ports 3000 or 5000, and, if so, to shut down those processes.
 On Mac/Linux: Use `lsof -i :5000` or `lsof -i :3000` to check if any process is running on those ports.
 If you notice a process like 'ControlCe' running on Mac, that means "Control Center," and it's probably an airplay receiver thing.
 You can go into your System Settings on Mac and uncheck "AirPlay receiver".
-If you found something else, you can kill it with `kill -9 PID` where PID is replaced by the process ID (shown using lsof).
+If you found something else, you can kill it with `kill -9 YOUR_PID` where `YOUR_PID` is replaced by the process ID (shown using lsof).
 On Windows: use `netstat -ano | findstr :5000` or `netstat -ano | findstr :3000`.
-You can then kill the process with `taskkill /PID YOUR_PID /F` - replace YOUR_PID with the process ID of the relevant process.
+You can then kill the process with `taskkill /PID YOUR_PID /F` - replace `YOUR_PID` with the process ID of the relevant process.

 ## Using Integrations